openstack/grenade/PLUGINS.rst

 Which will take all the rest of the stuff on that line and add it to the localrc for either the base or target devstack.

+Please note that ``devstack_localrc`` only works when grenade performs the configuration of the devstack settings and runs devstack against the base target.
+When GRENADE_USE_EXTERNAL_DEVSTACK is set to True, as it happens on the Zuul grenade jobs where devstack is configured and executed before grenade, the function has no effect.

 Example settings
 ----------------